AdobeDocs/campaign-classic.en/help/installation/using/time-zone-management.md

 ## Configuration {#configuration}

-The storage mode for dates and times is selected during database creation (refer to [Creating a new instance](#creating-a-new-instance)).
+The storage mode for dates and times is selected during database creation (refer to [Create a new instance](#creating-a-new-instance)).
 In case of a migration, the hours linked to dates are converted into local dates and hours (refer to [Migration](#migration)).

 From a technical point of view, there are two ways of storing **Date+time** type information in the database: